Exploration-Lab/CS698R-Project-Foraging-in-Replenishing-Patches-2/README.md

 To train a particular agent, run the corresponding ipynb.
 Every ipynb registers the environment itself.
 Every notebook has its first cell as a header which describe the basic overview of that notebook.

-## How to render a policy?
+## How to render a policy/env?

-`rendering.ipynb` has been used to render a learned policy.
+* `demo_agent.ipynb` has been used to render a learned policy.
 The demos links are provided at last.
+* `rendering.ipynb` can be used to play the game via human agent.

 # Methodology And Results